What are investment-grade bond vs. non-investment-grade bond ETFs?

 • Vanguard Intermediate-Term Corporate Bond ETF (VCIT)

-Non-Investment-Grade Bond ETFs
+What Are Non-Investment-Grade Bond ETFs?

 • SPDR Bloomberg High Yield Bond ETF (JNK)